core-wg/yang-cbor/draft-veillette-core-yang-library-latest.md

         identifier is server-specific when implemented as
         unit32 or shared between multiple servers when implemented as identityref.
-The server MUST change the value of this leaf each time the information represented by the 'module' list instance changes.";
+The server MUST change the value of this leaf each time the content of the 'module' list instance change.";
     }

     list module {